 Date and Location

-The 2018 Cranberry Fair takes place again at the Kwanlin Dun Cultural Centre, on November 25th, 2018.
+The 2019 Cranberry Fair takes place again at the Kwanlin Dun Cultural Centre, this time on November 24th.

 - Exhibitors are able to set up their stands from 7:30am